GaetanRoger/street-art-finder/README.md

 ## TODO
 ### Known bugs
-- [ ] Leaflet "Cannot remove of undefined" occurring randomly
 - [ ] Adding or removing lots of pieces screw up the maxscore count on artists progression
+- [ ] Popups are not shown when clicking on circles on map
+- [x] (should be fixed) Leaflet "Cannot remove of undefined" occurring randomly

 ### Priority 1
 - [ ] Allow users to delete all their data